Helping Injured Workers Recover After Construction Site Accidents

 - Chemical exposure and respiratory illnesses as a result of inhaling harmful toxins

-Whether you've sustained minor or catastrophic injuries while working on a construction site, our Columbus personal injury attorney is ready to utilize his extensive experience on your behalf.
-We also represent families who have lost loved ones due to construction accidents.
+Whether you’ve sustained minor or catastrophic injuries while working on a construction site, I am ready to utilize my extensive experience on your behalf.
+I also represent families who have lost loved ones due to construction accidents.

-We understand this may be one of the most difficult times of your life, which is why we get to know you and help you obtain the resources you need to make it through.
+I understand this may be one of the most difficult times of your life, which is why I will get to know you and help you obtain the resources you need to make it through.

-Every hard-working individual in Georgia is protected by state-mandated insurance to provide them with benefits in case they get hurt or sustain an injury.
-This insurance is called workers' compensation.
+Every hardworking individual in Georgia and Alabama is protected by state-mandated insurance to provide them with benefits in case they get hurt or sustain an injury.
+This insurance is called workers’ compensation.
 It is no-fault insurance that allows employees to receive compensation for the damages inflicted upon them without the need to prove negligence.

-Workers' compensation serves as a protection for both employees and employers, as receiving this insurance means waiving your right to sue your employer in situations where the company's negligence or wrongful behavior is involved.
-Before you accept a workers' comp settlement, however, make sure you speak to our attorney and understand all of your options.
+Workers’ compensation serves as protection for both employees and employers, as receiving this insurance means waiving your right to sue your employer in situations where the company’s negligence or wrongful behavior is involved.
+Before you accept a workers’ comp settlement, however, make sure you speak with me and understand all of your options.

 If you or your loved one has been injured while on the job or company premises, you are eligible to file a workers’ compensation claim.
 This may not always be the right decision, though, nor your only way to recover damages.

-If your injuries were caused by a third party or someone besides your employer, such as the manufacturer that provided defective machinery or safety inspectors that failed to do their jobs, we may be able to file a separate injury claim on top of your workers' compensation.
-Further, if your employer violated OSHA regulations or acted with the intent to harm you, we may be able to explore a case outside of the standard workers' compensation system.
+If your injuries were caused by a third party or someone besides your employer, such as the manufacturer that provided defective machinery or safety inspectors who failed to do their jobs, I might be able to file a separate injury claim on top of your workers’ compensation.
+Further, if your employer violated the Occupational Safety and Health Administration’s regulations or acted with the intent to harm you, I may be able to explore a case outside of the standard workers’ compensation system.

-At The Mark Casto Law Firm, PC, we are always on the side of our diligent workforce.
-Mr. Casto and the rest of our firm are also extremely approachable.
-We see the people we help not only as clients but also as friends.
+At The Mark Casto Law Firm, PC, I am always on the side of our diligent workforce.
+I also strive to be extremely approachable and easy to work with.
+I see the people I help not only as clients but also as friends.

-Reach out to us today and take advantage of our free, no-obligation consultation to determine if filing a Workers' Compensation or a third-party lawsuit is the best path for your unique needs and objectives.
+Reach out to me today and take advantage of my free, no-obligation consultation to determine if filing a workers’ compensation or a third-party lawsuit is the best path for your unique needs and objectives.

-Once we get to know you, your case, and your goals, we can start pursuing justice and compensation on your behalf.
+Once I get to know you, your case and your goals, I can start pursuing justice and compensation on your behalf.